-- are no longer covered by a PRSI scheme on a compulsory basis in Ireland, - are no longer covered by a PRSI scheme on a compulsory or voluntary basis in any other EU country, - are under age 66, satisfy qualifying conditions.
+- are no longer covered by a PRSI scheme on a compulsory basis in Ireland, - are no longer covered by a PRSI scheme on a compulsory or voluntary basis in any other EU country, - are under age 66,satisfy qualifying conditions.

-To become a voluntary contributor you must have paid at least 260 weeks PRSI in either employment or self-employment and apply within 12 months of the end of the contribution year during which you last paid compulsory insurance or you were last awarded a credited contribution and agree to pay voluntary contributions from the start of the contribution week that follows the week in which you leave compulsory insurance.
+To become a voluntary contributor you must:

+- have previously paid 468 weeks PRSI in either employment or selfemployment if becoming a voluntary contributor on or after 6 April 2014. - have previously paid 520 weeks PRSI in either employment or selfemployment if becoming a voluntary contributor on or after 6 April 2015 and - apply within 12 months of the end of the contribution year during which you last paid compulsory insurance or you were last awarded a credited contribution and - agree to pay voluntary contributions from the start of the contribution week that follows the week in which you leave compulsory insurance.